1998 United States Capitol shooting: Aftermath

 Officers Chestnut and Gibson were killed in the attack.
 Both officers received the tribute of lying in honor in the United States Capitol rotunda.
-They were the first police officers, and Chestnut was the first male African American, to receive the honor.
+They were the first police officers, and Chestnut was the first African American, to receive the honor.

 In 1999, Weston was found incompetent to stand trial due to mental illness; he had a history of schizophrenia and had stopped taking his medication.
 A judge of the United States District Court for the District of Columbia ordered that he be treated with antipsychotic medication without his consent in 2001, and the United States Court of Appeals for the District of Columbia Circuit upheld the decision.
 In 2004, the court determined that Weston still was not competent to be tried, despite ongoing treatment, and suspended but did not dismiss the criminal charges against him.
-Weston was known to the United States Secret Service prior to the incident as a person who had threatened the President of the United States.
+Weston was known to the United States Secret Service before the incident as a person who had threatened the President of the United States.

 The shooting led to the creation of the United States Capitol Police Memorial Fund, a nonprofit organization managed by the Capitol Police Board which provides funds for the families of Chestnut and Gibson.
 In November 2005, the fund was expanded to include the family of Sgt.
 Christopher Eney, a USCP officer killed during a training accident in 1984.
 The shooting was cited as one reason for the development of the Capitol Visitor Center.
 The legislation authorizing the construction of the facility was introduced by Washington, D.C.
 Delegate Eleanor Holmes Norton and was entitled the Jacob Joseph Chestnut–John Michael Gibson United States Capitol Visitor Center Act of 1998.
 The door where Weston entered was renamed in honor of the two officers, from the Document Door to the Chestnut-Gibson Memorial Door.

 On March 6, 2008, Weston filed a motion requesting a hearing on his mental status.
 The hearing was held on May 6 with Weston appearing via teleconference from the Federal Medical Center, Butner with his public defender Jane Pierce and two witnesses he selected, a psychologist and vocational rehabilitation specialist.
 Federal judge Earl Britt denied Weston's request to be released from the federal facility, arguing that he failed to present enough evidence that he no longer needed to be committed.
-During the hearing defense psychologist Holly Rogers stated that, "sometimes there are individuals who simply do not respond to medication", implying that Weston was not ready for release.
-Had Weston been released from the facility, it would have made it possible for him to be taken to Washington, D.C. to stand trial for the murders of Gibson and Chestnut.
+During the hearing, defense psychologist Holly Rogers stated that "sometimes there are individuals who simply do not respond to medication", implying that Weston was not ready for release.
+Had Weston been released from the facility, it would have made it possible for him to be taken to Washington, D.C., to stand trial for the murders of Gibson and Chestnut.

-On July 24, 2008, members of Congress paused for a moment of silence to mark the shooting's ten-year anniversary.
+On July 24, 2008, members of Congress paused for a moment of silence to mark the shooting's tenth anniversary.
 On the east lawn of the Capitol, Democratic and Republican lawmakers planted a tree in memory of Gibson and Chestnut.